 7 Things Every Woman Should Know About UTIs

-Whether it’s your first UTI or you’ve had one multiple times, we’ve got the facts on what you need to know to deal with this common problem.
+Whether it’s your first UTI or you’ve had one multiple times, here's what you need to know to deal with this common yet stubborn and painful problem.

 If you're feeling the burn, don’t wait around.
-You need to see a doctor, stat to prevent the infection from spreading to other parts of the urinary tract like the kidneys.
-While there are over-the-counter remedies to help you feel better (more on those later), only antibiotics can cure an active infection.
+You need to see a doctor to prevent the infection from spreading to other parts of the urinary tract.
+While over-the-counter remedies help you feel better (more on those later), only antibiotics can cure an active infection.

 Pain relief is within reach